ioBroker/ioBroker.vis/README.md

 -->
 ## Changelog
 ### **WORK IN PROGRESS**
+* (foxriver76) fixed last change y-offset for some widgets
 * (foxriver76) fixed issue where JquiState did not respect data type

 ### 2.9.13 (2024-01-08)